Game rules

 - From the South side's point of view, the rows are numbered from bottom to top: 1, 2, 3, 4, 5, 6, 7, 8.

-- The South side occupies the rows close to 1, the North side those close to 8.
+- The South side occupies rows 1 and 2, the North side rows 7 and 8.

 - The